0xAkashsky/sub-scout/README.md

 Note: Filenames does not need to be 'scope.txt' or  'known_subdomain_list.txt' it can be anything just write the correct path of the files in parameters.

+# Personal Note

+I am not a programmer so there could be thousand different ways to do this proccess in more optimize and better way.
+I made this bash script to automate regulator tool according to scope from my recon purpose. regulator is a great tool to make permutation subdomain list and fast than altdns.

+Credits to all infosec tools mentioned above in Prerequisite section.